Finnegans Wake: Reception

 In 1962, Clive Hart wrote the first major book-length study of the work since Campbell's Skeleton Key, Structure and Motif in "Finnegans Wake" which approached the work from the increasingly influential field of structuralism.
 However through the 1960s it was to be French post-structuralist theory that was to exert the most influence over readings of Finnegans Wake, refocussing critical attention back to the work's radical linguistic experiments and their philosophical consequences.
-Jacques Derrida developed his ideas of literary "deconstruction" largely inspired by Finnegans Wake (as detailed in the essay "Two Words for Joyce"), and as a result literary theory—in particular post-structuralism—has embraced Joyce's innovation and ambition in Finnegans Wake.
-Derrida tells an anecdote about the two books' importance for his own thought; in a bookstore in Tokyo,an American tourist of the most typical variety leaned over my shoulder and sighed: "So many books!
-What is the definitive one?
-Is there any?"
-It was an extremely small book shop, a news agency.
-I almost replied, "Yes, there are two of them, Ulysses and Finnegans Wake.
+Jacques Derrida compared his ideas of literary "deconstruction" with the methods of Finnegans Wake (as detailed in the essay "Two Words for Joyce"), and more generally post-structuralism has embraced Joyce's innovation and ambition in Finnegans Wake.

-The text's influence on other writers has grown since its initial shunning, and contemporary American author Tom Robbins is among the writers working today to have expressed his admiration for Joyce's complex last work: the language in it is incredible.
-There's so many layers of puns and references to mythology and history.
-But it's the most realistic novel ever written.
-Which is exactly why it's so unreadable.
-He wrote that book the way that the human mind works.
-An intelligent, inquiring mind.
-And that's just the way consciousness is.
-It's not linear.
-It's just one thing piled on another.
-And all kinds of cross references.
-And he just takes that to an extreme.
-There's never been a book like it and I don't think there ever will be another book like it.
-And it's absolutely a monumental human achievement.
-But it's very hard to read.
+In 1965, Umberto Eco wrote another book-length study of the work called Le poetiche di Joyce: Dalla "Summa" al "Finnegans Wake", in which he spends much time analyzing the topology and layers of metaphors in the book, concluding that "every word of the book becomes the main issue that introduces every other word, a sort of topological maze in which everything is both the deep 'inside' and the peripheral 'outside'."